Elementary Student and Family Handbook

-The Wissahickon School District offers free language assistance services to limited English proficiency parents or guardians.
+The Wissahickon School District offers free language assistance services to limited English proficiency parents/caregivers.
 Translation and interpreter services are available by contacting the principal of your student’s school.
 If you have not already completed a Home Language Survey, the Home Language Survey is available from the District’s Registrar and, upon request, a hard copy or interpretation of the Home Language Survey may be obtained in the language that you can understand.
-If you have any questions or concerns regarding parent communications or access to interpreter or translation services, please contact your student’s building principal.
+If you have any questions or concerns regarding parent/caregiver communications or access to interpreter or translation services, please contact your student’s building principal.

 Bus transportation to and from school is available for all elementary students who reside within the district boundaries and live beyond one mile of their school of attendance or to students living within one and one-half mile if they walk along or cross a state identified hazardous route.

 Resident elementary students will be required to attend the elementary school designated for their area of residence.
 Requests of parents/guardians for a student to attend an elementary school outside the area of residence due to educational needs must be submitted in writing to the superintendent of schools.
 If the request is granted, it will be with the understanding that the parent/guardian provide transportation to and from school.
 If the school district recommends that a student attends an elementary school outside his/her area of residence on the basis of educational needs, the district will provide transportation to and from school for that student.
 Bus information is posted on the district website for your reference.

 Questions concerning bus transportation should be directed to the Transportation Department, 215-619-8114.

 The school staff will review the following regulations with their students.
 It also is important that this information be reviewed by the parent/caregiver with the student if the student rides a school bus: